- Specialty Pleural Mesothelioma

 Dr. Wickii Vigneswaran

-Dr. Wickii Vigneswaran is a thoracic and cardiovascular surgeon at Loyola University Medical Center in Illinois.
-He focuses on minimally invasive procedures, and he is a pioneer in using robotic- or video-assisted thoracic surgery (VATS).
+Dr. Wickii Vigneswaran is a thoracic and cardiovascular surgeon who focuses on minimally invasive procedures for pleural mesothelioma.
+He is also a pioneer in using robotic- or video-assisted thoracic surgery (VATS).
+Learn more about Dr. Vigneswaran and get our help connecting with him today.

 or call (866) 608-8933